searchlight/icinga-operator/docs/cluster-alerts/json_path.md

 ```

-### Check existence of pods with matching labels
+### Check JSON response of HTTP api
-In this tutorial, a ClusterAlert will be used check existence of pods with matching labels by setting `spec.vars.selector` field.
+In this tutorial, a ClusterAlert will be used check JSON response of a HTTP api.
 ```yaml
 $ cat ./docs/examples/cluster-alerts/json_path/demo-0.yaml